pdevo-anonymous/PDEvo/README.md

 └── run.py
 ```

-## Model
+## Core Implementation

-The core implementation is provided in:
+The main model is implemented in:

 ```text
 models/PDEvoNet.py
 ```

+The repository also includes the training entry, data provider, basic layers, and utility functions required by the model.

+## Hyperparameter Settings

+The `Config/` directory provides the main hyperparameter settings for different datasets and prediction lengths.

 ## Usage

-Install the required packages:
+Install the required dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-Run the model with:
+Run the model:

 ```bash
 python run.py
 ```

+## Acknowledgement

+We sincerely acknowledge the THUML Time-Series-Library for its valuable codebase and experimental framework.

-## Anonymous Review
+## Anonymous Review Notice

 This repository is prepared for anonymous review.

-Identifying information, local paths, logs, checkpoints, model weights, and private metadata have been removed.
+Author information, affiliation information, local paths, experimental logs, checkpoints, model weights, and other identifying metadata have been removed.